 There’s nothing like showing off a brand-new haircut.
 After the trim and style, you feel good about yourself.
 You feel clean and fresh.
 You love checking yourself out in the mirror and imagine it’s what rock stars must feel like.
 So, when you’re done with your hair cut and style, collect your belongings and head to the counter, don’t be so distracted with your new “do” that you forget to take care of business.
+Those cute hairstyles are worth the pay.
 Part of that business is paying your bill and telling the cashier just how much to tip a hairdresser.

 After all, you tip food service people, and hair cutting is another service industry, right?

 The workers at the local deli have a tip jar set out, so if you offer a tip, how do you know how much is customary?
 Do you tack on an extra 20 percent to your bill like you would at a restaurant for delivery?
 Or do you toss a few bucks their way because you’re guessing they work for more near minimum wage?

 When it comes to tipping a hairdresser there are several considerations that factor into how much you should give.
 These variables range anywhere from the stylist’s location, whether the salon allows you to tip and if you’re supposed to tip the assistants, too.